 Each registration includes 20 general admission tickets to a College World Series game at beautiful TD Ameritrade Park.
 You’ll face unique competition, with nearly 40 states sending teams to this essential youth baseball event.
 Get your parents and players on board NOW to register while hotel options are still plentiful!

-Sessions 1 and 3 also feature Festival Night at the Council Bluffs Field Complex, with our trademark Exploding Bats fireworks show and an appearance from noted YouTube personality Domingo Ayala.
+Sessions 1 and 3 also feature Festival Night at the Council Bluffs Field Complex, with our trademark Exploding Bats fireworks show and an appearance from popular YouTube personality Domingo Ayala.
 Sessions 2 and 4 are smaller in scale, but still get the professional touch offered by Triple Crown Baseball.

 With two successful years in the rearview mirror and nothing but excitement about the road ahead, Triple Crown Sports and YouTube sensation Domingo Ayala have announced their partnership will continue with the release of the 2018 TCS Tour schedule.